SCIENTIFICALLY PROVEN • REVOLUTIONARY

 FerAppease is topically applied, and the active ingredient (MBAS) is assimilated by the vomeronasal gland located in the nose of the animals.
 The MBAS stimulation of the vomeronasal gland desensitizes regions of the amygdala and the hypothalamus, dramatically decreasing threat perception and its downstream stress consequences.

-FerAppease is for use only in healthy cattle by topical administration to the nuchal skin and the skin above the muzzle.
+FerAppease is for use only in healthy cattle by topical administration behind the poll and to the skin above the muzzle.

-For adult animals > 200lbs: Apply 5ml of FerAppease to the nuchal skin and a second 5 ml application to the skin above the muzzle.
+> 200 lb: Apply 5 mL of FerAppease behind the poll and a second 5 mL application to the skin above the muzzle.

-For youngstock < 200lbs: Apply 2.5ml of FerAppease to the nuchal skin and a second 2.5 ml application to the skin above the muzzle.
+< 200 lb: Apply 2.5 mL of FerAppease behind the poll and a second 2.5 mL application to the skin above the muzzle.

 How long before FerAppease takes effect?